Higher-order Gini indices: An axiomatic approach: Conclusion

 \section{Conclusion}

-Motivated by the representation of the classical Gini deviation as the expectation of a function of two independent copies of a random variable, this work presents a systematic generalization---developed through an axiomatic framework---of the classical Gini deviation and Gini coefficient to their higher-order counterparts, thereby enriching the analytical toolkit for inequality and dispersion measurement.
-Specifically, we consider natural extensions involving expectations of functions of $n \geq 2$ independent and identically distributed copies.
-By imposing the properties of symmetry, comonotonic additivity, and continuity, we provide an axiomatic characterization showing that any such measure can be represented as an affine combination of the higher-order Gini deviations.
-By transitioning from pairwise to groupwise comparison structures, the proposed indices capture subtle aspects of tail concentration and extremal behavior---features often obscured under traditional two-observation paradigms.
+We provided an axiomatic study for a generalization of the classical Gini deviation and Gini coefficient as tools for inequality and dispersion measurement.
+We considered an axiom involving expectations of functions of $n \geq 2$ independent and identically distributed copies.
+By imposing the properties of symmetry, comonotonic additivity, and continuity, we obtained an axiomatic characterization showing that any such measure can be represented as an affine combination of the higher-order Gini deviations.
+By transitioning from pairwise to groupwise comparison structures, the generalized indices capture aspects of tail concentration and extremal behavior, different from the traditional two-observation formulation.

 We analyze the economic properties of the higher-order Gini coefficient, and show that higher-order Gini deviations admit Choquet integral representations, satisfying key properties of coherent deviation and risk measures.
 The relationship between the high order Gini deviation and the standard deviation is explored.
-Furthermore, we establish their $n$-observation elicitability, enabling formal comparative backtesting and bridging the gap between descriptive indices and decision-theoretic evaluation.
+Furthermore, we establish their $n$-observation elicitability, bridging the gap between descriptive indices and decision-theoretic evaluation.
 Empirical analyses using global income and wealth data illustrate the strength of this framework: while the classical GC often masks nuanced disparities across regions or subpopulations, higher-order indices reveal meaningful differences—particularly among top earners.
 These findings highlight the value of $\mathrm{GC}_n$ as a diagnostic tool for policymakers, regulators, and data scientists facing increasingly complex distributional challenges.